markpbaggett/utk_iiif_recipes/docs/source/contents/books.rst

 Generating A Sample 2.1.1 Book Manifest
 ---------------------------------------

-2.1.1 manifests can be generated for any book like object using `UTK Book to Presentation Manifest <https://github.com/markpbaggett/utk_book_presentation_manifest>`_.
+2.1.1 manifests can be generated for any book like object using `UTK Islandora 7 Manifest Generator <https://github.com/markpbaggett/utk_islandora7_manifest_generator>`_.
 This can be run from any machine that has access to the Resource Index url.
 No other credentials are required.

 The application here is far from perfect and really serves mostly as a proof of concept.
 There are bugs and gotchas